Phoebe Bridgers discography

-The discography of American singer-songwriter Phoebe Bridgers consists of two studio albums, nine extended plays, 20 singles, six promotional singles, and 12 music videos.
+The discography of American singer-songwriter Phoebe Bridgers consists of three studio albums, nine extended plays, 22 singles, six promotional singles, and 12 music videos.
 She has also released one extended play as part of Sloppy Jane, two extended plays and one studio album as a part of Boygenius, and one studio album as part of Better Oblivion Community Center.